w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 (i.e., the payer) with your address.
 To do so, follow the instructions on [this support page](https://support.polkadot.network/support/solutions/articles/65000181866-how-to-receive-dot-to-my-account-on-polkadot-js-ui).

-:::caution Before giving anyone your address
+:::caution Sharing your account address

 Before giving anyone your address, ensure it matches what's on the Ledger by [confirming the address on your device](#confirming-the-address-on-your-device).
 Some malware will